 I write a lot about the many different models of pellet grills/smokers now on the market.
-While I’m able to provide a thorough structured breakdown of product specifications and compare one brand/model to another I often don’t get the chance to get hands-on with them.
-As part of my research though I watch a lot of real owners reviews on YouTube.
+While I’m able to provide a thorough structured breakdown of product specifications and compare one brand/model to another, I often don’t get the chance to get hands-on with them.
+As part of my research though, I watch a lot of real owner’s reviews on YouTube.
 Therefore, I thought I would produce a summary article on the best Z Grills reviews I’ve come across from owners of the various models covering both pros and cons.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

-There are model numbers followed by a letter or two identify a specific model.
+There are model numbers followed by a letter or two to identify a specific model.
 But as a result its not quick to identify a specific capability to a specific range of Z Grills models.

 However, working out which models actually have a PID controller is not a quick/simple task, especially as one version of the PID control panel has the identical appearance of the previous generation time-based control panel fitted to some models still on sale.

 Anyway, those issues aside, what Z Grills is offering is a value-focused range of pellet grills/smokers which can serve as a great first-time pellet grill/smoker purchase for those on a tighter budget where brands such as Traeger, Camp Chef and Weber are out of their reach.

 Best Z Grills 600E Review

-Anyway, the key point to know is the 600E (600DE3) while being one of Z Grills smaller/more compact models that retail for around $450 on their website is actually using one of their latest PID control panels.
+Anyway, the key point to know is the 600E (600DE3), while being one of Z Grills smaller/more compact models that retail for around $450 on their website, is actually using one of their latest PID control panels.

-Not a high capacity compared to the industry average for backyard pellet grills of around 20lbs.
-However, as the 600E has a relatively small cooking chamber pellet consumption will be reduced in getting the grill up to and maintaining temp.
+Not a high capacity compared to the industry average for backyard pellet grills of around 20 lbs.
+However, as the 600E has a relatively small cooking chamber, pellet consumption will be reduced in getting the grill up to and maintaining temp.

-David is also a fan of the tighter temperature control of the PID panel and he notes the 257-degree temperature setting which is missing on some Pit Boss grills which is discussed in one of the best Pit Boss reviews I’ve previously shared.
+David is also a fan of the tighter temperature control of the PID panel and he notes the 257-degree temperature setting, which is missing on some Pit Boss grills, which is discussed in one of the best Pit Boss reviews I’ve previously shared.

 Best Z Grills 700E Review

-The 700 Series pellet grills from Z Grills have been their most popular models for many years now and it sits in the middle of their range on cooking area and price point.
+The 700 Series, pellet grills from Z Grills, have been their most popular models for many years now, and it sits in the middle of their range on cooking area and price point.

-It is important to note, the 700E does not feature a PID control panel.
-There are slightly more expensive 700 Series models such as 700D2 and 7002F which do feature PID temperature control, and I look forward to adding owner reviews to this article on those models once available.
+It is important to note the 700E does not feature a PID control panel.
+There are slightly more expensive 700 Series models, such as 700D2 and 7002F, which do feature PID temperature control, and I look forward to adding owner reviews to this article on those models once available.

 What Joe likes about the Z Grills 700E is the value for money for the relatively large cooking area of 700 square inches in total (500 sq.in at the main cooking grate) for its sub $700 price point.

 Furthermore, the high-temperature performance of the 700E Joe found disappointing.
 As discussed in the review of the smaller 600E above, high-temperature grilling/searing is the main limitation of Z Grills in general.

 Best Z Grills 1000E Review

-However, when it comes to the size of the main cooking grate which will be at the highest temperature, on the 1000 series grills its 428 square inches, which’s actually smaller than the 700E referenced above.
+However, when it comes to the size of the main cooking grate, which will be at the highest temperature, on the 1000 series grills its 428 square inches, which’s actually smaller than the 700E referenced above.

 With that being said, besides the larger cooking area, there are a couple of other features that set the 1000 series Z Grills apart, and I think the best review currently available is by David of the Barbeque Lab.

 As David discusses in his review, compared to some other pellet grills, there is more assembly work required with the 1000E compared to many grills from Traeger, Pit Boss etc.

-David concludes that overall, for its price point of between $650 to $850 depend on if a sale is running (check ZGrills.com for the latest price) the 1000E is offering a lot of cooking area for the price.
+David concludes that overall, for its price point of between $650 to $850 depending on if a sale is running (check ZGrills.com for the latest price) the 1000E is offering a lot of cooking area for the price.

 High-Temperature Steak Searing On Z Grills Pellet Grills!?

 I’ve been wanting to discuss this for a while, and this article covering the best Z Grills reviews is as good a place as any.

-However, I’ve recently come across several videos on YouTube showing you can indeed sear a steak on any Z Grills pellet grill at surface temperatures in excess of 600 degrees.
+I’ve recently come across several videos on YouTube showing you can indeed sear a steak on any Z Grills pellet grill at surface temperatures in excess of 600 degrees.

-He does indeed get some very high searing temperatures as you would expect.
-However, I personally would never recommend using a pellet grill like this and neither would a pellet grill manufacturer, and I’ll discuss why.
+He does indeed get some very high searing temperatures, as you would expect.
+However, I personally would never recommend using a pellet grill like this, and neither would a pellet grill manufacturer, and I’ll discuss why.

 The Risk Of Grease Fires On Pellet Grills

-First off, I know from watching quite a few of David’s videos, he does frequently clean his pellet grills which would indeed keep the grease fire risk on a pellet grill to a minimum.
+First off, I know from watching quite a few of David’s videos he does frequently clean his pellet grills which would indeed keep the grease fire risk on a pellet grill to a minimum.

-If a gas grill gets a grease fire you can pretty much instantly stop the gas flames contributing to the issue by turning off the gas and waiting for the grease fire to steadily die down.
-However, on a pellet/charcoal grill its not that simple.
+If a gas grill gets a grease fire, you can pretty much instantly stop the gas flames contributing to the issue by turning off the gas and waiting for the grease fire to steadily die down.
+However, on a pellet/charcoal grill, its not that simple.

-On a pellet grill if a grease fire starts sure you can set the pellet grill to the off cycle.
+On a pellet grill, if a grease fire starts sure, you can set the pellet grill to the off cycle.
 However, the fan will continue to run for 10 to 15 mins to burn out all the pellet fuel sitting in the burn pot.

 But Other Pellet Grills Have Direct-Flame Access, What’s The Difference?

 So you have a couple of brands offering direct-flame access such as Pit Boss and Camp Chef, even Z Grills offer the feature on some of their pellet grills.

 Another example I can give is the Weber SmokeFire, its a great pellet grill for searing.
 However, as I discuss in my article on the Gen 2 Weber SmokeFire it is still more prone to grease fires than your average pellet grill and will need more frequent cleaning.

-Therefore, my overall point is while it is indeed possible to get a high-temperature sear on a Z Grill by removing the grease tray/heat deflector its a not a practice I would recommend.
+Therefore, my overall point is while it is indeed possible to get a high-temperature sear on a Z Grill by removing the grease tray/heat deflector, its a not a practice I would recommend.

 Conclusions On The Best Z Grills Reviews

 As I stated above, Z Grills do now offer a couple of their pellet grills with PID control panels.
-Therefore, once available I do want to add to this article owners reviews with more of those grills.
+Therefore, once available, I do want to add to this article owner’s reviews with more of those grills.

 If you would like to learn more, I could encourage you to check out my Wood Pellet Grill/Smoker Guide to check out all your options. 🙂